Devonté Hynes

 EO

-There's so many things I want to talk about.
+There are so many things I want to talk about.
 [Laughs.]

 DH